Is this the Clear? Bare stone walls, long wide floor, kinda looks like an empty dining room…

 An involuntary scoff bursts from my mouth.
 “What?
 What are you—”

-“After you broke the Sytíshís’ Black Weave Dream, you wove us back into being.
+“You broke the Sytíshís’ Black Weave Dream, then wove us all back into being.
 That’s the only reason we’re still alive.
-You’re a healer, Jon, no two ways about it.”
+You’re a healer, Jon, as the steel is sure and water is wet.”

 “Because I plinked some words onto a stolen laptop?”
 My brow wrinkles in confusion.

 Literally.
 “Nice entendre,” I say.
-“What should I do?”
+“What do you want me to do?”

 “What can he do?”
 Erany’s face twists in puzzlement.

 Gyrax beckons me over.
-“Hold your hands out—there are powerful loci near your palms.
+“Hold your hands out—there are powerful loci inside your palms.
 I’m going to connect them with Nyanti’s field.”

 “All right.”
 I kneel beside him and hold out my hands.
 (Feels kinda hokey—like I’m a con-artist faith healer.)